ArshiyaKausarBA/Portfolio-Guide/README.md

  Project Name| Description| Tableau Dashboard
  ------------|------------|------------

-:airplane: [Maven Airlines Challenge](https://github.com/PriyaPalak/MavenAirlinesChallenge) | The company has data on 130k passengers about their demographics, flight details, and satisfaction scores on 14 different facilities.
-There is also an overall verdict on whether they are satisfied or not.
-Based on this data, a data-driven strategy is recommended to increase customer satisfaction rate.| [Link](https://github.com/PriyaPalak/MavenAirlinesChallenge)
+:airplane: [New York Airlines Challenge](https://github.com/PriyaPalak/MavenAirlinesChallenge) | The company has data on 336k passengers about their flight details, routes, arrival and departure delays along with airlines and airport names.
+Based on this data, a data-driven strategy is recommended to minimize the flight delay  rate.| [Link](https://github.com/PriyaPalak/MavenAirlinesChallenge)

  ***